jsr6720/goodreads-csv-to-md/posts/2015-06-09-creativity,-inc.md

 ## My Review 1/5

+### Date Read
+2015/06/09

+### Date Added
+2016/05/31

-Couldn't finish.
+My Thoughts: Couldn't finish.
 History of Pixar was interesting, but failed to deliver an engaging experience.<br/>To clarify, it's not bad, its just not for me.

 ---